Cleveland Amputation Attorney

 Fighting for the Fair Recovery You Deserve

-There is no easy way to put it: amputation injuries are devastating.
+There is no easy way to put it: severed limb injuries are devastating.
 At Spangenberg Shibley & Liber LLP, we believe that the negligent party should be held accountable for the pain and suffering you have endured.
 We work tirelessly to secure the maximum compensation for our clients, allowing them the financial relief they need to obtain proper medical treatment, rehabilitation therapy, and assistive devices, such as prosthetics.
 A personal injury settlement or jury verdict can also help you manage day-to-day expenses while you are out of work, including if you are unable to return to work at all.

 Our Cleveland amputation injury lawyers are ready to listen to your story and advise you on what comes next.
 As true trial attorneys, we know how to aggressively negotiate with liable insurance companies, and we are fully prepared to take your case to trial if necessary.